rwaldron/esp-io/journal.md

 - I want auto connection when discovery phase determines only one ESP is available.
   - If connecting to multiple ESP8266, it's fair to expect user programs to provide discovery/identity information
 - I want it to behave the same as other IO plugins w/r to connection: this must be addressed as part of the instance initialization phase (ie. as a condition of ready event completion).
 I appreciate the efforts that came before this, but they are not acceptable w/r to ease of use.
 There is no way that anyone should be expected write programs that require initializing the transport, io plugin _AND_ board instances.
+- I don't want users to be required to edit C code to make network configurations.
+If that seems necessary, then we can live with it, but ideally: no thanks.
 - I want this list to grow.

 ## Questions